lingthio/Flask-User/docs/source/porting.rst

 EmailManager() changes
 ----------------------
-Email related methods have been moved from the UserManager class to a separate EmailManager class, accessible through the UserManager.email_manager attribute.
+Email related methods have been moved from the UserManager class to a separate EmailManager class, accessible through the UserManager.email_manager property.

 Introducing EmailMailers
 ------------------------